Algeria–United States relations: Global settlement designed by the Algerian governor

+U.S. releases frozen Iranian government funds

+Iran received $2.9 billion of the $8 billion transferred to the Central Bank of Algeria from the escrow account in the Bank of England.

+The arbitration tribunal included in the Algerian Proposal played an important role until recent years.

 Present day

 Post-independence

 Algeria and the United States have a complicated relationship that has improved politically and economically.
 When John F. Kennedy was still a senator, he spoke in support of Algerian independence to The New York Times on July 2, 1957.
 During his presidency, Kennedy congratulated Algeria after it had won its independence from the French in 1962.
 Prime Minister Ben Bella visited President Kennedy on October 15, 1962, one day before the Cuban Missile Crisis started.
 However, Algeria cut off diplomacy in 1967 because of the Arab-Israeli War, since it supported the Arab countries while the United States was on the Israeli side.
 In 1971 Natural Gas Corporation from El Paso and Algerian Sonatrach signed an 25 years long agreement on export of 15 billion cubic meters of natural gas starting from 1974.
 President Nixon was able to reestablish relations and President Boumédiène visited the United States on April 11, 1974.

 During the Iranian hostage crisis, Algeria mediated negotiation between the United States and Iran.
 The Algiers Declarations was signed on January 19, 1981.
 Iran released 52 American hostages on January 20, 1981.